-In recent years, a number of websites began offering customers tooth straightening treatment that could be carried out at home.
+In recent years, a number of websites began offering customers tooth straightening treatments that could be carried out at home.
 ‘Do it your self’ tooth straightening treatments are a relatively new and seemingly popular trend, many You Tube videos can also be viewed of people trying some devices.

-Not long after online companies such as “Your Smile Direct” and “Straight teeth direct” began offering mail order braces, The British and American Orthodontic Societies issued warnings about the practice.
+Not long after online companies such as “Your Smile Direct” and “Straight teeth direct” began offering mail-order braces, The British and American Orthodontic Societies issued warnings about the practice.
 The British Orthodontic Society issued a statement to say that it was ‘extremely concerned’ about the trend and that it would “strongly advise the public not to undertake such treatments.”
 The AAO was quoted in a number of national publications and published a statement on their homepage for American patients which reads “Do it yourself treatments can cause lasting damage.
 Whether you’re considering clear aligners or traditional braces, only seek treatment under the direct supervision of an AAO Orthodontist.”